 30 of the Best Things to Do in Belize

 OK, so you’re heading to Belize.
 Yippee!
 Or maybe you are trying to decide if you want to.
 Either way one of your first questions is going to be “What are the best things to do in Belize?”
-We’ve been answering that question for over 30 years, and better yet, we’ve been traveling around Belize ourselves for over 30 years.
-This page will give you over 50 places to go in Belize, places to stay in Belize, and things to do in Belize.
+We’ve been answering that question for over 35 years, and better yet, we’ve been traveling around Belize ourselves for even longer.
+This page will give you over 30 places to go in Belize, places to stay in Belize, and things to do in Belize.
 And you can use our handy form to request to have a list of our top 30 Belize things to do sent to you by old fashioned mail.
 You will also need to see Belize on a map.

 [photo credit at top of page: Jason Lee]